daien/daien.github.io/_publications/2020-08-23-Self-Supervised-Differentiable-Rendering.md

 ---
-title: "Self-Supervised Differentiable Rendering for Monocular 3D Object Detection"
+title: "Monocular Differentiable Rendering for Self-Supervised 3D Object Detection"
 collection: publications
 permalink: /publication/2020-08-23-Self-Supervised-Differentiable-Rendering
 excerpt: "Novel self-supervised method for textured 3D shape reconstruction and pose estimation of rigid objects with the help of strong shape priors and 2D instance masks."